baurine/checkstyle-sample/note/checkstyle-sample-note.md

 ### Step 3 - Modify Indentation Rule

-In the above output, we saw many errors aboutn 'Indentation', it said it should be '2' or '4', not '4' or '8'.
-The default indentation in Android Studio is '4' or '8', and we really want to use this config.
+There are many errors about 'Indentation' (it should be '2' or '4', not '4' or '8').
+The default indentation in Android Studio is '4' or '8' and we should use this configuration.

-We can see the default code style in Android Studio in Preference (In fact, I am very curious about that can we export the Android Studio default codey style for checkstyle):
+You can see the default code style in Android Studio in Preferences

 ![](./art/2_indentation.png)

-So we modify the 'Indentation' rule in `rules.xml`, change `2` to `4`, and `4` to `8`:
+Modify the 'Indentation' rule in `rules.xml` by changing `2` to `4`, and `4` to `8`:

         <module name="Indentation">
             <property name="basicOffset" value="4"/>